willow-ahrens/Finch.jl/docs/src/level.md

 CurrentModule = Finch
 ```

+Finch implements a flexible array datastructure called a Fiber.
+Fibers represent
+arrays as rooted trees where the child of each node is selected using the
+indices (from right to left as we decend in the tree).
+The tree thus has
+multiple levels, each corresponding to an index in the array.

+In Finch, each level is represented with a different format.
+Because the level
+is responsible for representing all the nodes in a subfiber

 % Analogy to row/column majorness
 % Represent a tensor as a vector of vectors
 % This forms a trie